-Revision No. Effective Date Summary of Changes 0 04 May 2000 The initial issue of the AC 1 TBA Updates this AC to support the revised rules governing aeroplane diversions greater than 60 minutes flight time from an adequate aerodrome.
-The revised standard encompasses the operations of all turbine powered multi engine Part 121 aeroplanes and replaces the previous ETOPS rules, which applied only to extended range operations in twin turbine engine aeroplanes.
+Revision No. Effective Date Summary of Changes 0 04 May 2000 Initial issue of the AC 1 5 April 2022 Updated this AC to support the revised rules governing aeroplane diversions greater than 60 minutes' flight time from an adequate aerodrome.
+The revised standard: encompasses the operations of all turbine powered multi engine Part 121 aeroplanes, and replaces the previous ETOPS rules, which applied only to extended range operations in twin turbine engine aeroplanes.
+2 1 November 2022 Makes minor updates to the Application (General) section in line with the recent forms refresh.